Cooperative non-equilibrium phase transition in a dilute Rydberg ensemble

-When the number of Rydberg atoms is small ($C\ll1$), the system exists in a few-body disordered state and the induced Rydberg dipoles oscillate with a random phase.
-At a critical Rydberg number density, the entire medium undergoes a phase transition to a many-body ordered state ($C\gg1$) where the dipoles oscillate in-phase.
-In our experiment, the control parameter is the number of Rydberg atoms in the ensemble and this is determined by the ground state number density $\rho_{\rm G}$, and the intensity ${I}_{\rm R}$ and detuning $\Delta_{\rm R}$ of the third-step Rydberg laser.

-The phase transition is observed as a dramatic change in the off-axis fluorescence, as shown in Fig.~1(b), clearly visible with the naked eye.
-This longitudinal phase transition along the beam axis has been predicted theoretically \cite{BenAryeh:1987we} but not previously observed.
-The phase transition can also be observed as a sudden change in the optical transmission $\Delta T$, as shown in Fig.~1(c).
-Through electron shelving \cite{Thoumany:2009ff}, the change in probe laser transmission provides a direct readout of the Rydberg population.
-The conditions for switching between low and high levels of Rydberg excitation depend on the history of the ensemble giving rise to hysteresis and hence optical bistability.

-Bistable phenomena occur due to the presence of feedback in a non-linear system \cite{GuillotNoel2002}.
-Optical bistability was first observed by placing a non-linear medium in a Fabry-Perot interferometer where the cavity mirrors provide feedback \cite{Gibbs:1976ts}.
-In the case of intrinsic optical bistability, which we observe here, the feedback originates from the atoms themselves \cite{Bowden:1979jy}.
-In the cooperative regime, many atoms are present within a transition wavelength and are therefore coupled by the same dipolar field.
-The resultant cooperative shift is excitation dependent and leads to an effective frequency renormalisation of the resonance condition \cite{GuillotNoel:2002jc}.
-At a critical level of excitation this cooperative shift results in intrinsic optical bistability \cite{Hehlen:1994wn}.

-The onset of intrinsic optical bistability is shown as a function of Rydberg laser detuning $\Delta_{\rm R}$ for increasing Rydberg Rabi frequency $\Omega_{\rm R}$ in Fig.~2(a).
-The Rabi frequency provides a measure of the coupling strength to the Rydberg state and is determined by the transition dipole moment and the laser intensity $I_{\rm R}$.
-At low Rydberg Rabi frequency, and therefore low Rydberg population, there is a symmetric increase in probe transmission $\Delta T$ around resonance at $\Delta_{\rm R}=0$.
-At moderate Rydberg Rabi frequency (ii), the lineshape becomes asymmetric and shifted to lower frequencies, similar to the cooperative Lamb shift \cite{Keaveney:2012gm}.
-Finally with high Rydberg Rabi frequency (iii), the lineshape becomes bistable, with a sharp switch between low and high Rydberg population.
-This bistable behaviour is accompanied by hysteresis which is dependent upon the direction from which resonance is approached (blue (dark grey) curve from higher frequencies and red (light grey) curve from lower frequencies).
-Importantly, this bistability is measured in steady-state and is not a transient phenomena.
-As a result, within the hysteresis window the system can be placed in either a single-body or many-body phase for exactly the same experimental parameters.
+For a multi-photon transition to a Rydberg state, the transmission of the probe light resonant with the optical transition is increased by population shelving in the Rydberg state \cite{Thou09} and provides a direct readout of the Rydberg population.
+The change in probe laser transmission $\Delta T$ as a function of Rydberg laser detuning $\Delta_{\rm r}$ is shown in Fig.~2(c) for increasing Rydberg Rabi frequency $\Omega_{\rm r}$.
+As the level of Rydberg population increases, the excitation-dependent shift first produces an asymmetry in the lineshape (ii).
+Eventually, when the shift is greater than the linewidth (iii), the lineshape exhibits intrinsic optical bistability with hysteresis dependent on the direction in which resonance is approached (shown by the arrows).
+Importantly, this bistability is measured in steady-state and is not a transient phenomenon.
+As a result, within the hysteresis window, the system can be placed in either the low or high Rydberg occupancy phase with exactly the same experimental parameters.